ScreamZ/kuzzle-guide/source/includes/core_documentation/_03-security.md

 }
 ```

-With the sample role above (`return args.document.content.user.id === $currentUserId`), the `update` action is allowed only if the fetched document contains an attribute `user.id` which value is the current user's ID.
+With the sample role above (`return args.document.content.user.id === $currentUserId`), the `update` action is allowed only if the fetched document contains an attribute `user.id` which value is the current user ID.

 #### The fetch definition